 Company contact details

-If you have any questions or would like further information on these privacy and information handling practices, please use the following contact details:
+If you have any questions or would like further information on our privacy and information handling practices, please contact us using the following contact details:

 People & Culture